laurencebradford/site-series/readme.md

-**PRIORITY**.
-0.1 - get the nav bar showing up ... *done!*
+### set up
+1. create account
+2. go to /admin/blog
+3. create blog post
+4. see it appear on front page

+#### PRIORITY
-0.2 - get only signed in accounts being able to view certain page
+1. only signed in accounts being able to view posts

-1. get a blog set up, with one temporary post. (like blog thing from differential - https://github.com/Differential/meteor-blog)
---- installed. but not working.
-1.1 - how to get a new post?
+2. invite only logins.

-2. get accounts set up with permissions? or sort of simultaneous.
+3. get accounts set up with permissions? or sort of simultaneous.

-3. style. bootstrap. ugly at first.
+3. stylus. bootstrap. ugly at first.

-4. hosting ... hm.
+4. hosting ... hm. ?

 **NON-PRIORITY.**
 1. commenting from the users.
-2. invite only, invite only.
+2. invite only, invite only, INVITE ONLYYYYY people can see these posts.

+##### thoughts ...
-thoughts ... somehow attach the email list to the app, like as a file? hm.
+somehow attach the email list to the app, like as a file? hm.

+#### resources
+1. (like blog thing from differential - https://github.com/Differential/meteor-blog
+2. will add rest later.